thingsboard/thingsboard.github.io/docs/pe/user-guide/ui/widget-actions.md

 navigate-to-new-dashboard-state-1:
     0:
         image: /images/user-guide/ui/widgets/actions/guide/navigate-to-new-dashboard-state-1-pe.png
-        title: 'As an example for this manual, select "Widget header button" action source.
+        title: 'As an example for this manual, select "Action cell button" action source.
 Input a name for the action and select an icon that will represent a button.
 With this icon, action will be performed.
 Select a "Navigate to new dashboard state" action type from the "Action" drop-down menu.
 After choosing an action type, the drop-down menu "Target dashboard state" appears.
 Select a previously created state you&#39;d like to be transitioned to.
 When the desired state has been selected, click the "Add" button;'
     1:
         image: /images/user-guide/ui/widgets/actions/guide/navigate-to-new-dashboard-state-2-pe.png
         title: 'Now in the "Actions" window, you can see the configured action, so you can double-check the action source, icon, and action type.
 Click "Save";'